kokizzu/otoCrawl/README.md

 - Javascript
 - Python

-four of them was made to help a friend of mine (he need automotive database).
+four of them was made to help a friend of mine (he need automotive database), one of them for interview test.